 Labor induction abortion is a late-term method of ending a pregnancy in the second or third trimester.

-This type of abortion is rare, and a doctor may recommend it if a woman’s life is in danger.
+This type of abortion is rare, and a doctor may recommend it if a pregnant person’s life is in danger.

 How it works

 Labor induction involves using medications to start labor, which causes the uterus to empty over a period of around 12–24 hours.
-A woman can take these medications by mouth or the doctor may place them into the vagina or inject them into the uterus.
+A person can take these medications by mouth.
+Alternatively, the doctor may place them into the vagina or inject them into the uterus.

 Doctors usually also administer pain relief medication or a local anesthetic, as intense cramping occurs during this type of abortion.

-After the abortion is complete, a woman tends to remain in the clinic or hospital for anywhere from a few hours to 1–2 days, depending on health and other factors.
+After an abortion, a person tends to remain in the clinic or the hospital for anywhere from a few hours to 1–2 days, depending on their health and other factors.